MY SITE

 Papers Under Review:

-Bringing Bilateralisms Together.
-Revise and Resubmit at the Australasian Journal of Philosophy.
+Sellars's Conceptual Phenomenalism: A Clarification and Defense Revise and Resubmit at the Journal of Contemporary Chinese Philosophy.

 Papers In the Works: